-You’ll need a credit card with no foreign transaction fee first and foremost.
-When I first went abroad in 2011 I had a Chase Freedom credit card and they charged me a whooping 3.5% fee just to use my card in Thailand.
-Eating up any points or benefits in the first place.
+You’ll need a travel credit card with no foreign transaction fee, first and foremost.
+When I first went abroad in 2011, I had a Chase "Freedom" credit card and they charged me a whopping 3.5% fee to use my card in Thailand—eating up any points or benefits in the first place.

-Gemini Credit Card – My current "everything else" card.
+Gemini Credit Card – My current "everything else" cash back card.
 Gemini is a crypto exchange that has a 1-3% cash back card.
-You get 3% on dinning, 2% on groceries and convenience stores and 1% on everything else.
+You get 3% on dining, 2% on groceries and convenience stores and 1% on everything else.

 My crypto exchange of choice.
 Signup and get free Bitcoin, access to an "earn" program for your digital assets and a credit card.

 Phone numbers abroad

 I'm American, here is what I use and suggest.